 Is depression inherited?

-Depression is what is called a “complex disease” in genetics.
-Complex diseases rely on a myriad of genes as well as accompanying environmental factors.
+Major depressive disorder is what geneticists call a “complex disease.”
+Complex diseases rely on a myriad of genes, as well as accompanying environmental factors.
 For example, you can be genetically predisposed to heart disease, but diet, exercise and stress levels still play a major role in whether you develop heart problems.
 In the same way, you can be genetically predisposed to depression, but personal health factors (diet, exercise, sleep) and environmental factors (upbringing, trauma, isolation) can also play a huge role in your health outcomes.

 Understanding that there are genetic factors at play is still important, as it can make you more alert to symptoms when they appear.
 It can also help you make choices that support your mental and emotional well-being.